 - PASS program

 At UOW Accommodation Services, the expectation is that you should achieve at least a Pass (or Pass Restricted or Pass Conceded), in every subject you attempt.
 A Fail in more than one subject will compromise your progress at UOW.
-Accordingly, if you fail two (or more) subjects in a session you will be required to provide to the Head or Student Residence Manager, in writing the following:
+Accordingly, if you fail two (or more) subjects in a session you will be required to provide to the Head or Associate Director, Student Residence, in writing the following:

 If you do not provide this documentation or it is judged not to have adequately addressed the situation, you will be given seven (7) days to show cause why your residency at UOW Accommodation Services should not be terminated and your place offered to another student.
 Be assured that if you are able to demonstrate a commitment to academic endeavour, and you are performing at your best possible level, you will be permitted to live and learn at UOW Accommodation Services.
 If, however, your poor academic performance may be attributed to a lack of commitment to your studies or misplaced energy, then it is not appropriate for you to continue as a resident at UOW Accommodation Services and occupying a place that could be offered to a more committed student.